peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 **Returns:**

-* true if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise, false .
+* <code>true</code> if this object is a signaling not-a-number value (which causes an error if the value is passed to any arithmetic operation in this class); otherwise, false .

 ### Multiply
     public ERational Multiply(ERational otherValue)